idris-lang/Idris-dev/docs/reference/packages.rst

 A package description includes the following:

 + A header, consisting of the keyword package followed by the package name.
+Package names can be any valid Idris identifier.
 + Fields describing package contents, ``<field> = <value>``

 At least one field must be the modules field, where the value is a